-“I had had a few jobs though me life, they only lasted a few weeks, and I always got them through a friend or a cousin, I would know going into them it would be only a few weeks and I knew I could be done without, it didn’t really matter if I wasn’t there.
-The difference in me now from then is unbelievable, It seems a cliché, but it someone had told me 3 years ago I would be working, paying tax, going for a pint at the weekend after a week’s work I would have thought they were having a laugh I always wanted that, but really felt I would never be able to achieve that, having made so many mistakes and bad choices I thought that was it for me, and looking back I think I had resigned myself to being somebody that would end up in prison.
-I now call it the “roundabout” because that’s what it was like, when you are in addiction, you commit crimes, you go to jail then come out and the roundabout is waiting at the gate, whether you want to or not you find yourself back on it, and the cycle repeats.
+“I had had a few jobs though me life, they only lasted a few weeks, and I always got them through a friend or a cousin.
+I would know going into them it would be only a few weeks and I knew I could be done without, it didn’t really matter if I wasn’t there.
+The difference in me now from then is unbelievable, It seems a cliché, but it someone had told me 3 years ago I would be working, paying tax, going for a pint at the weekend after a week’s work I would have thought they were having a laugh.
+I always wanted that, but really felt I would never be able to achieve it.
+I made so many mistakes and bad choices I thought that was it for me, and looking back I think I had resigned myself to being somebody that would end up in prison.
+I call it the “roundabout” because that’s what it was like.
+When you are in addiction, you commit crimes, you go to jail then come out and the roundabout is waiting at the gate, whether you want to or not you find yourself back on it, and the cycle repeats.